 Our doctoral program is among the best programs in journalism and media in the U.S. Led by faculty with distinguished research and publication records – many with professional journalism or media experience – our program is designed to equip students with a strong theoretical grounding and versatile research methods.
 Graduates of our four-year program can go on to positions in the academy, and they also may join think tanks, advocacy and non-governmental organizations and professional associations working with information and media systems.

-Our program incorporates many opportunities to undertake research independently or to work with groups associated with research centers or institutes or research groups, and we have an excellent record of participation with the major professional associations including the Association for Education in Journalism and Media Communication (AEJCM), the International Communication Association (ICA), the International Association of Media and Communication Research, the Association of Internet Research (AoIR), as well as smaller highly focused forums such as The Research Conference on Communications, Information and Internet Policy.
+Our program incorporates many opportunities to undertake research independently or to work with groups associated with research centers, institutes or research groups.
+We have an excellent record of participation with the major professional associations including the Association for Education in Journalism and Media Communication (AEJMC), the International Communication Association (ICA), the International Association of Media and Communication Research (IAMCR), the Association of Internet Research (AoIR), as well as smaller highly focused forums such as The Research Conference on Communications, Information and Internet Policy.